squid-cache/squid-cache.github.io/KnowledgeBase/CentOS.rst

 ==== Squid-3.4 ====
  * '''Maintainer:''' Unofficial packages built by Eliezer Croitoru which can be used on CentOS 6

-'''Eliezer''': As of 3.4.0.2 I release the squid RPM for two CPU classes OS, i686 and x86_64.
+ * '''Eliezer''': As of 3.4.0.2 I am releasing the squid RPMs for two CPU classes OS, i686 and x86_64.

-Since somewhere in the 3.4 tree there was a change in the way the squid was packaged by me.
+ * Since somewhere in the 3.4 tree there was a change in the way the squid was packaged by me:

 The RPMs was separated into three files:
  * squid-VERSION.rpm
  * squid-helpers-VERSION.rpm
  * squid-debuginfo-VERSION.rpm

-The core squid rpm will provide the basic squid forward, intercept and tproxy modes while also allowing ssl-bump.
+The core squid rpm will provides the basic squid forward, intercept and tproxy modes while also allowing ssl-bump.
 The helpers package contains all sorts of other helpers which are bundled with squid sources but are not essential for a basic and simple proxy.

-There are couple issues that needs to be fixed since there was some data loss in the transition from old server to another.
+There are couple issues that needs to be fixed since there was some data loss in the transition from my old server to another.
- * The init.d script, I am working on it in my spare time.
+ * The init.d script, I am have been working on it in my spare time.
  * src rpm files are at: http://www1.ngtech.co.il/rpm/centos/6/SRPMS/

 {{{